 Other honors include: LPGA Teacher of the Year, LPGA Master Teacher, Golf Digest’s one of the six Best Women Teachers in the World, member North Carolina Sports Hall of Fame, one of five Most Influential Women in Golf, member Carolinas’ Golf Hall of Fame, National Golf Foundation’s Joe Graffis Award, winner of the first LPGA Senior Championship.

-Mrs. Bell has also received the 1990 LPGA’s Ellen Griffin Rolex Award and the 1990 Bobby Jones Award.
+Mrs. Bell also received the 1990 LPGA’s Ellen Griffin Rolex Award and the 1990 Bobby Jones Award.
 In 1994, she was presented with the William D. Richardson Memorial Trophy at the Masters Tournament in Augusta, Georgia.

 Pine Needles’ Director of Instruction.
 Pat joined the PGA tour in 1978 and was Rookie of the Year.
 He won the 1984 TPS Sacramento Open.
 Other top finishes include: Second in the Canadian Open, second in the Quad Cities Open, fourth in the PGA Championship.
 Pat attended Brigham Young University and is an active supporter of junior golf.
 Pat qualified to play on the Champion’s Tour beginning in the 2005 season.